 Medical experts like Dr. Kahn now consider Hemp Oil to be one of the world’s healthiest oils, thanks in part to its natural richness in omega-3 and omega-3 SDA.
 Some have even argued that Hemp Oil may soon replace fish oil as the preferred natural protection against some of the above-mentioned risk factors.

-4) There's a Link Between Dietary Supplements and Heart Health
+4) There's a Link Between Herbal Remedies and Heart Health

 It may not surprise you to know that diet plays a major role in heart health.
 Specifically, eating a healthy diet is important if you want to protect yourself from degenerative heart disease.
-Dietary supplements, in particular, play a major role in that process.
+Herbal remedies, in particular, play a major role in that process.

 Take a look at some of the tips the Mayo Clinic provides for a more heart-healthy diet: